 Spotting or bleeding is something that is common at the 37th week of pregnancy due to the increased sensitivity of the cervix.
 The bleeding may have taken place due to some irritation in the region or even because of sexual intercourse.

 Sleeplessness is something that is bound to affect all pregnant women at some point during their pregnancy.
-The reasons for this include urge to urinate frequently, uncomfortable sleeping position, and anxiety.
+The reasons for this include urge to urinate frequently, uncomfortable sleeping positions, and anxiety.

 What Are the Signs of Labor?